+VLFBERHT+ | Robotics

 Capabilities

-Every verification layer, patent-derived.
+Every verification layer, purpose-built.

-GQS-to-Physical Safety Translation
+Physical Safety Translation

 Physical Actuator Hard-Stop